Skip to Main Content

 How to apply for a loan with Fifth Third Bank

 To apply for a Fifth Third Bank auto loan, you can either visit a banking branch in your area or call 866-671-5353.
 Unfortunately, you cannot apply online.
 But you can manage your loan through your account online following approval.
-Before heading to a banking office, take advantage of an auto loan calculator to understand how much you can afford.
+Before heading to a banking office, use an auto loan calculator to understand how much you can afford.

 While there is no application fee, prepare to pay an origination fee of $165 if you accept the loan terms.
 Following approval, take advantage of the automatic payment option to ensure you never miss a payment, as there are also late fees.